 - misuse a product so that a higher rate of excise duty is payable, or

 - handle goods subject to unpaid excise duty. *This penalty applies to anyone registered for VAT or Excise, anyone who should be registered to pay VAT or Excise Duty and to other members of the general public.*

 The amount of the penalty is a percentage of the VAT shown on, or included in, the invoice or the extra excise duty due, or Landfill tax due.
 The percentage is determined by the behaviour that led to the wrongdoing – higher penalties are payable if the act was deliberate or deliberate and concealed.

 This penalty is calculated in a similar way to the inaccuracy penalty.
 HMRC can also reduce it if you tell them about the wrongdoing.

 Have you been unfairly charged a penalty by HMRC?
 Our Tax Disputes professionals are here to help and are able to provide clear advice and information to assist you.
 We regularly negotiate and defend the application of penalties on behalf of our clients.
-To contact one of our specialist lawyers please click here or call 02071830529.
+Just call us on 0207 1830 529, or email [email protected].